phanumat/Documentation/smartapp-developers-guide/anatomy-and-life-cycle-of-a-smartapp.rst

 SmartApps are developed in a sandboxed environment.
 The sandbox is a way to limit developers to a specific subset of the Groovy language for performance and security.
-We have :ref:`documented <groovy-for-smartthings>` the main ways this should affect you.
+We have :ref:`documented <groovy-for-PEA HiVE>` the main ways this should affect you.

 ----

 Execution location
 ------------------

-With the original SmartThings Hub, all SmartApps execute in the SmartThings cloud.
+With the original PEA HiVE Hub, all SmartApps execute in the PEA HiVE cloud.
-With the new Samsung SmartThings Hub, certain SmartApps may run locally on hub or in the SmartThings cloud.
+With the new Samsung PEA HiVE Hub, certain SmartApps may run locally on hub or in the PEA HiVE cloud.
-Execution location varies depending on a variety of factors, and is managed by the SmartThings internal team.
+Execution location varies depending on a variety of factors, and is managed by the PEA HiVE internal team.

-As a SmartThings developer, you should write your SmartApps to satisfy their specific use cases, regardless of where the app executes.
+As a PEA HiVE developer, you should write your SmartApps to satisfy their specific use cases, regardless of where the app executes.
 There is currently no way to specify or force a certain execution location.